kashifmannzoor/Generative-AI-use-cases/Retail-and-Consumer-Goods-industry.md

 > [!TIP]
-> Various publicly available sources were used to gather these use cases.
+> Various publicly available sources and LLMs were used to gather these use cases.
 They are meant to initiate talks and give you a starting point for further refinement to meet your requirements.

 ### **Usecase: Content generation: create product descriptions from images and text**